Sangita Kumari (field hockey): Early life

-Sangita Kumari was born in the village of Karangaguri Nawatoli in Simdega district of in state of Jharkhand to Ranjit Majhi and Lakhmani Devi.
+Sangita Kumari was born in the village of Karangaguri Nawatoli in Simdega district in state of Jharkhand to Ranjit Majhi and Lakhmani Devi.
 She was selected in state women hockey training centre in 2012.

 Career

 Under–21

 In 2016, Sangita was named in the India U–21 squad for a five-nations tournament in Valencia.

 Sangita was not named in the junior squad again until 2022, for the FIH Junior World Cup in Potchefstroom.

 National team

 Sangita made her senior debut for India in 2022.
 Her first appearance was during season three of the FIH Pro League, in India's homes matches against Spain.
 In her debut match, she scored her first international goal.
 In 2022 Commonwealth Games, Indian women hockey team won bronze medal.